 Finance, cars, and clicks

-Many Australians are now looking and buying cars online.
+Australians are now looking at buying cars online.
 And they’re also taking a look at the best personal loans online – possibly in adjacent browser tabs.

 The ultimate in a consumer buying experience is creating a frictionless one.
 Australian car enthusiasts continued to purchase during the pandemic by more than 33 percent.
 To make a smooth experience, it should be about finding the perfect EV and also the financials at the same time.

 As we all know, haggling and getting the best price is all part of the Aussie way of buying a car.
 No one ever pays list price.

 If the loan approval or pre approval is completed online, there’s no reason why the entire transaction can’t be digital as well.
 A broker can return the most competitive rate for loans – why not cars?